-In any case, the Expert-in-Residence will guide you in prioritizing issues and sequencing fixes.
-They should also help create actionable tickets for remediation guidance, assist developers with complex issues, and provide testing instructions to ascertain that each issue has been fixed.
+In any case, the accessibility expert helps you prioritize issues, create actionable tasks for remediation guidance, assist developers with complex issues, and provide testing instructions to ascertain that each issue has been fixed.

 Digital/Web Accessibility Validation

-You’ve assessed and fixed error to the best of your knowledge.
-But the real solution comes from verifying the accessibility of the website or application to people with different types of disabilities and compliance to WCAG 2.0 Level AA standard and identified regulation.
+Your digital accessibility project must begin and end with an audit.
+You’ve assessed and fixed your accessibility issues.
+But the real solution comes from verifying that your product really is accessible to people with different types of disabilities and complies with WCAG 2.0 Level AA standards.

 Now that your website is ADA accessible, what’s next?